marceloAar/marceloAar/README.md

 - 👋 Hi, I’m @marceloAar
-- 👀 I’m interested in tecnologia, astronomía,  filosofía.
+- 👀 I’m interested in tecnologia, astronomía,  musica y filosofía.
 - 🌱 I’m currently learning JAVA Full Stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...